pseusys/SeasideVPN/README.md

 ## General info

-Seaside is a VPN and Proxy distributed system, focused on making final user traffic not easily detectable so that the whole system access blocking becomes not cost-effective.
+Seaside is a VPN and distributed system, focused on making final user traffic not easily detectable so that the whole system access blocking becomes not cost-effective.

-For user traffic encryption in VPN mode `XChaCha20-Poly1305` and `RSA2048` hybrid encryption is used.
+For user traffic encryption `XChaCha20-Poly1305` and `RSA2048` hybrid encryption is used.
 For protocol obfuscation special [`wavy messages`](#wavy-messages) protocol is used.

 Target users of the system are **groups** of people (companies, communities, etc.), residing in different countries and wishing to create their own VPN network.